-The default display exhibits up to six current sensor values, and STATUS, ALARM and SETPNT buttons.
+The default display exhibits up to six current sensor values, and STATUS, ALARMS and SETPNT buttons.
 The sensor choices can be changed or rearranged.
-See section 2.2 How to Modify the Display's 'Home' Screen.
+See section 2.2 Modifying the Displays 'Home' Screen.
 The STATUS button (F1) is explained in section 2.1 Input/Output Status.
-The Alarm button (F2) allows the user to view and clear the latest alarms for all I/O points.
-See also section 9.8.1 Analog Alarm Configuration, for more information on alarms.
+The Alarm button (F2) allows the user to view and/or clear the latest alarms for all I/O points.
+See also section 9.6.1 Analog Alarm Configuration, for more information on alarms.

-The SETPNT button (F3) allows the user to edit the set-point of any enabled relay using set-points.
+The SETPNT button (F3) allows the user to edit the set-point of any enabled relay that is using set-point control.